A rectangular box from the 19th century

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
 Next is Baroque, a name derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
 These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-During this period, interest in mythology and ancient times was also evident, with supports and legs taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance style was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of sideboards or broadly understood chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce furniture made in this style, inspired by Italian and French craftsmen.
 This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own distinct character.
-This is especially important when searching for an exclusive antique that suits your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for an exclusive antique suitable for your interior.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many forgeries.
-Luxury Products provides documentation confirming the authenticity of the product in accordance with its description and photographs.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details